pedroalexandr/subscription-api/README.md

 Used to validate the domain models and all entities/components that need field or group-specific validation.

-### Spring Data Redis + Jedis dependencies
+### Jedis 3.6.2 dependency

-Used to configure the connection to the Redis queue service and turn the API into a publisher by providing helper methods to publish messages.
+Used as a Redis client to publish messages more easily on the Redis queue service

 ### PostgreSQL dependency